Comp211-FA24/lab-00/README.md

 <!-- omit in toc -->
 # Lab 0

-In this lab, you'll set up the COMP 211 Linux (Ubuntu) environment on your computer, learn how to use the command-line interface (CLI) and vim, and code a simple "Hello world" program in C.
+In this lab, you'll set up the COMP 211 Linux (Ubuntu) environment on your computer, learn how to use the command-line interface (CLI) and Vim, and code a simple "Hello world" program in C.

 <details open>
     <summary>Contents</summary>